dkay-zaxxx/mikrotik-automation/README.md

-# Automate MikroTik Configuration With Python
+# Mass Deploy MikroTik Configuration With Python
 Rather than applying a configuration individually, and wasting precious time :) automate your configuration deployments with this simple tool.
 For starters you will need the following software installed on the system you will be using the tool from :

 * Pip